guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 # Unreal Engine 5 plugin for APS (live-link)
-This project is a 'work in progress'.
-This project shows how to connect a avatar from APS Luxor to characters in Unreal Engine 5 for realtime production.
+In this exampel project shows how to connect a custom avatar in APS Luxor to a character in Unreal Engine 5.
+This can be used in a live production environment or to be used for record a animation directly in Unreal Editor.

-The binaries for this plugin were built for UE5 on Windows 10 64bit but the plugin should also work with UE4.
+The binaries for this plugin were built using UE5 on Windows 10 64bit but the plugin should also be compatible with UE4.

-There is still so much to work on and I would love to keep adding features to this plugin.
-Please check back often to see if any new updates are available!

-This project requires APS Luxor (https://www.patreon.com/prepstudio) v3.6.6 or above.
-Check the [Youtube Channel](https://www.youtube.com/channel/UCjHMxbBzessAD-Hf4EHbngg?sub_confirmation=1) for examples.
+This project requires APS Luxor (https://www.patreon.com/prepstudio) v3.6.6 or above and Unreal Engiene 5 editor.

 ## Installing the necessary software.
 To get started you will need to download Unreal Engine editor and APS Luxor VR: